bradsmialek/reading-notes-1/README.md

   * When I find myself getting frustrared, I remember what I doing this for.
   * ~~Never Say Never~~

-# Thinks I do to stay motivated.
+# Things I do to stay motivated.
  *1. Reflect on where I was yesterday vs today*.

  *2. Ask myself What did I learn today?*